 Bridges and large culverts

 For any project where a bridge is proposed, the bridge concept plan must be discussed and agreed with Council before detailed design commences.
 Bridges and culverts may require separate resource and building consents.
 All bridges and culverts must be designed in accordance with ‘NZTA Bridge Manual (SP/M/022)’.

+Early engagement is essential if bridge or large culvert structures are proposed

 Particular features that are to be considered/covered in the design must include, but are not limited to: